greenreader9/NameSilo-PHP-API-Wrapper/README.md

 `UserAgent` is the name of your application.
 Keep it short and descriptive

-`BulkORnormal` Set to `bulk` to use the [BulkAPI](https://www.namesilo.com/support/v2/articles/account-options/api-automated-batch), null or `normal` to use the normal API
+`BulkORnormal` (Optional) Set to `bulk` to use the [BulkAPI](https://www.namesilo.com/support/v2/articles/account-options/api-automated-batch), null or `normal` to use the normal API

+`SandboxURL` (Optional) Set to `false` or omit for production use.
+Setting to any other value will set your API call to https://`VALUE`/namesilo.com/`BULK/NORMAL`

 TIP: All commands can use either API type except the `registerDomainDrop` command, which requires the bulk API

+TIP: Sandbox mode does not work during drop/catch times, and does not work with the `registerDomainDrop` command

 3. Call a function:
 ~~~php